-A second webinar dedicated to the interACT project, entitled ‘’Designing cooperating interactions of automated vehicles with other road users – the latest developments of the interACT EU project” was organised by CARTRE on the 25th of September, 2018.
+A second webinar dedicated to the interACT project, entitled ‘’Designing cooperating interactions of automated vehicles with other road users – the latest developments of the interACT EU project” was organised by CARTRE on 25th September 2018.

 26-30 August 2018 | Florence, Italy

-interact participated with three paper presentations in 20th Congress International Ergonomics Association which was held on 26th-30th of August 2018 in Florence, Italy.
-The first paper presented by Kostas Gkikas from the School of Mechanical Engineering, National Technical University of Athens (NTUA), was entitled “Naturalistic observation of interactions between car drivers and pedestrians in high density urban settings” and the second under the title “Field observations of interactions among drivers at unsignalized urban intersections” was presented by Loizos Psarakis from the School of Mechanical Engineering, National Technical University of Athens (NTUA).
-The third paper presentation entitled “Observing Traffic – Utilizing a Ground Based LiDAR and Observation Protocols at a T-Junction in Germany?” was performed by Andre Dietrich from interACT’s partner TUM.
+interACT participated with three paper presentations in the 20th Congress International Ergonomics Association which was held on 26-30th August 2018 in Florence, Italy.
+The first paper presented by Kostas Gkikas from the School of Mechanical Engineering, National Technical University of Athens (NTUA), was entitled “Naturalistic observation of interactions between car drivers and pedestrians in high density urban settings” and the second under the title “Field observations of interactions among drivers at unsignalized urban intersections” was presented by Loizos Psarakis also from (NTUA).
+The third paper presentation entitled ‘Observing Traffic – Utilizing a Ground Based LiDAR and Observation Protocols at a T-Junction in Germany?’ was given by Andre Dietrich from interACT’s partner TUM.

 23 July 2018 | Nottingham, UK

 interACT’ s partner Dr. Yee Mun Lee from ITS Leeds presented the interACT project through her presentation entitled “Research Projects conducted in Human Factors and Safety” at the Traffic and Transport Symposium 2018.
 The conference took place in Nottingham Trent University on 23rd July 2018 and was attended by 30 people who showed special interest about interACT project.